Unit 7: When PINNs Meet PDEs

 • …and there’s a known gap between the governing equation and reality → W4 (hybrid simulator).

 Almost every PINN paper in the 2019–2026 corpus lands in one of these four.
-The Unit 1 worked example, the capstone, and the modern fixes from §7.3 are all aimed at making W3 practical on real problems; that’s the through-line of the workshop.
+The Unit 1 worked example (where the naïve PINN falls short), the capstone, and the modern fixes from §7.3 are all aimed at making W3 practical on real problems; that’s the through-line of the workshop.

 Classify each published setup into W1–W4 using the quick-reference table, and name the giveaway: